shehryarhafeez/The-Beauty-and-The-Broth/README.md

-# 🎉 Quiz App
+# 🎉 The-Beauty-and-The-Broth(Replica)

 A single-page HTML website for "Beauty & The Broth", featuring product showcases, testimonials, and an e-commerce interface for organic bone broth products.
 The design is responsive, modern, and interactive.
+Original Website (https://thebeautyandthebroth.com/)

 ---